pip-services/pip-services-devenv/README.md

 This is a dockerized environment to support development and testing of Pip.Services.

-**docker-compose.yaml** file contains configuration of supported databases and infrastructure services like mongodb, memcached, etc. They configured to use internal storage, so after restart their state is lost.
+**docker-compose.yaml** file contains configuration of supported databases and infrastructure services like mongodb, memcached, and others.
+They configured to use internal storage, so after restart their state is lost.

 ## Installation

-Before using the infrastructure you shall install [Docker for Windows](https://docs.docker.com/docker-for-windows/).
+Before using the environment you shall install [Docker for Windows](https://docs.docker.com/docker-for-windows/).
 If you are planning to use Vagrant with VirtualBox or VMware, install [Docker Toolbox](https://www.docker.com/products/docker-toolbox) instead since the latest version of Docker uses Hiper-V and conflicts with other VM managers.

 ## Start / Stop